kristelcaisip/UsefulProgrammingThings/03-JavaScript/03c-Bootstrap/README.md

 #### Icon Fonts

-* Sets of symbols and glyphs used as regular fonts; more information (https://fontawesome.com/)
+* Sets of symbols and glyphs used as regular fonts
 * There are many icon font packs available:
-  * Font Awesome (most popular!!)
+  * Font Awesome (most popular!!); more information (https://fontawesome.com/)
     * Usage:
       * Include the CSS files and font files into your project
       * You can then start adding: